Conditions and Reapplications

 Candidates who have taken both the general and clinical sections of the Part 1 Exam

-and passed only one of them must do the following:
+and passed only one of them must pass the other section before they can become eligible for the Part 2 Exam.

 Candidates cannot condition the Part 2 Exam.